aderusha/HASwitchPlate/README.md

 * [Two M2 self-tapping 6MM screws](https://www.amazon.com/gp/product/B01FXGHO2M) (or just any 4-6mm M2 machine screws)
 * 6" each of white and black 300V 18AWG stranded power cables (I just stripped some wire out of a power cord)
 * [Four 20mm M2 flathead screws](https://www.amazon.com/gp/product/B000FN3Q94) and [four heat-set threaded inserts](https://www.amazon.com/gp/product/B01IZ157KS) to fasten things together (feel free to improvise here)

-The end result is a highly-customized touchscreen solution for controlling your home, mounted in the wall in a functional and attractive enclosure.

 ## Get Started!